Uiowa-Applied-Topology/tanglenomicon_core_libraries/_sources/_collections/mut-rlitt_ringshift/unit-description.md.txt

 #### Configuration Structure

-The configuration structure contains the data needed for computing the tree with $R^\pm$ applied.
+The configuration structure contains the data needed for mutating the tree with $R^\pm$.

 This includes: